-- 14.(1) On or before June 1 in each taxation year, the tax administrator must mail a Tax Notice to - (a) each holder of taxable property under this Law, and - (b) each person whose name appears on the tax roll in respect of the property, - to the address of the person as shown on the tax roll. - (2) The tax administrator must enter on the tax roll the date of mailing a Tax Notice. - (3) The mailing of the Tax Notice by the tax administrator constitutes a statement of and demand for payment of the taxes. - (4) If a number of properties are assessed in the name of the same holder, any number of those properties may be included in one Tax Notice.

-- (5) Where the holder of a charge on taxable property gives notice to the assessor of the charge under the Assessment Law and the assessor enters the holder's name on the assessment roll, the tax administrator must mail a copy of all tax notices issued in respect of the property to the holder of the charge during the duration of the charge. - (6) Where applicable, a Tax Notice must state that taxes are payable in conjunction with periodic lease payments under Part IX.
+- 15.(1) On or before June 1 in each taxation year, the tax administrator must mail a Tax Notice to - (a) each holder of taxable property under this Law, and - (b) each person whose name appears on the tax roll in respect of the property, to the address of the person as shown on the tax roll. - (2) The tax administrator must enter on the tax roll the date of mailing a Tax Notice. - (3) The mailing of the Tax Notice by the tax administrator constitutes a statement of and demand for payment of the taxes. - (4) If a number of properties are assessed in the name of the same holder, any number of those properties may be included in one Tax Notice. - (5) Where the holder of a charge on taxable property gives notice to the assessor of the charge under the Assessment Law and the assessor enters the holder's name on the assessment roll, the tax administrator must mail a copy of all tax notices issued in respect of the property to the holder of the charge during the duration of the charge.